-Directions – Palau Ubin is a separate island from the rest of Singapore.
+Directions – Pulau Ubin is a separate island from the rest of Singapore.
 Catch a small passenger ferry (called a bumboat) from the Changi Point Ferry Terminal for $3 (each way).

 Opening Hours – While the island is always open, ferries typically start operating around 6:00 am and stop around 7:00 pm.

 Submitted by Neeharika from Map in My Pocket

 Supertree Grove at Gardens by the Bay